 形意拳八字訣/Xingyiquan Ba Zi Jue – Xingyiquan’s Eight Character Secret

 The Eight Characters are Thrust, Arc, Round, Agile, Embrace, Hang, Bend, & Straight.
 The Stake Method type of Boxing is standing for fixed periods of time.
 These Eight Characters are must have, therefore, so as to store up Li & nourish Qi, causing me to have no handles for the enemy to use.
-And so the Eight Characters each have three types, divided to to relate it’s differences:
+And so the Eight Characters each have three types, divided to relate it’s differences:

 一曰三頂/the 1st is Three Thrusts

 What are the Three Thrusts?
-The Head Thrusts Upward, with vigor as imposing as Heaven, the Head is the whole body’s master, & the upward Thrusting eases the opening of the Back’s Three Gates, the arm Qi causes it reach the Niwam when used for Spiritual Cultivation.
+The Head Thrusts Upward, with vigor as imposing as Heaven, the Head is the whole body’s master, & the upward Thrusting eases the opening of the Back’s Three Gates, the arm Qi causes it reach the Niwan when used for Spiritual Cultivation.
 The Palms Thrust outward, having Pushing the Mountain Skill, with the Qi threading through the whole body, & Li reaching the Four Limbs.
-The Toungue Thrusts upward, this is to have the appearance of a Roaring Lion Swallowing an Elephant, it is able to lead the Kidney Qi to ascend & descend returning to the Dantian to be used to solidify life.
+The Tongue Thrusts upward, this is to have the appearance of a Roaring Lion Swallowing an Elephant, it is able to lead the Kidney Qi to ascend & descend returning to the Dantian to be used to solidify life.
 This is the meaning of the Three Thrusts.

 二曰三扣/The 2nd is Three Arcs

 What are the Three Arcs?
 Both shoulders must Arc, then the chest can be empty & broad, & the Qi & Li can reach the elbow.
-The back of the hand must Arc, then the Qi & Li can reach the hand, & the Stake Step Li will will rich.
+The back of the hand must Arc, then the Qi & Li can reach the hand, & the Stake Step Li will rich.
 The teeth must Arc, then the physique will tighten, this is the meaning of the Three Arcs.

 三曰三圓/The third is Three Rounds